swatiarora11/Teams-Notifications/README.md

 9. That’s it!
 You will now see the Teams-Notification App pinned on every user’s Teams App experience and you can run the app successfully.

 ### Step 4: Install Powershell Modules
-Run Windows Powershell ISE as administrator and install following Powershell modules to configure Powershell for this solution.
+Run Windows Powershell as administrator and install following Powershell modules to configure Powershell for this solution.
 **Exchange Online Module:** Copy and Paste the following command to install this package using PowerShellGet [More Info](https://docs.microsoft.com/en-us/powershell/module/powershellget/install-module?view=powershell-7.1)

 ```